madanbazgai/madanbazgai.github.io/content/posts/welcome-to-my-portfolio-blog-app.md

 - It is a way of turning the existing **web-apps** into **native-like app** with some native capabilities.
 - The app can be installed on both **Smartphone** and **Desktop**.
 - The app can work **Offline** and the users donot have to update app.
 (They are automatically updated on refresh)

+# 💚100% LightHouse Score.💪

+- Being static site, on ideal condition it has 100% lighthouse score on performance, accessibility, SEO and PWA.
+- This may vary, depending upon **browser** and **installed-extensions**.

+# 😎What did I do here?

+- I fully designed, customized and developed this app.
+- This app is inspired by the Hugo theme called 'papermod' and the Nothing OS font.
+- This app has modern features such as:
+  - [x] Dark/Light Mode
+  - [x] Installable
+  - [x] Offline Capability
+  - [x] Search ... and so much more

+# ✉️ What can you do here?.

+- Well the first thing you can do is **install** this app, **by clicking** on my **name** on the **top of the page**.
+- Follow me on github and other social-platform.
+- You can read articles.
+- You can suggest changes.
+- You can comment to the blog post.

 # 💚 THANK YOU 💚